-4. This Report may not be used in conjunction with any Natural Hazard Disclosure Statement ("NHDS") other than the NHDS issued as part of this Report.
+3. This Report may not be used in conjunction with any Natural Hazard Disclosure Statement ("NHDS") other than the NHDS issued as part of this Report.
 This Report may have an effect on the value of the Property; nevertheless, this Report may not be used in connection with any appraisal or valuation of the Property, or for any other valuation purposes.
 This Report is protected by copyright, trademark and other intellectual property laws and may not be copied or reproduced in any manner.
 Violators will be prosecuted as permitted by law.

-5. This Report refers specifically to certain records, statutes and other information provided by various governmental agencies and third parties.
-In particular, the information contained in the tax disclosures are obtained from independent third parties.
+4. MyNHD has not visually inspected the Property.
+Instead, this Report refers specifically to certain records, statutes and other information provided by various governmental agencies and third parties.
+In particular, the information contained in the C.L.U.E.
+Report (if ordered) and the tax disclosures are obtained from independent third parties.
 MyNHD has no way to verify the accuracy or completeness of this information, but has assumed the information is accurate and complete.
 If such information is not accurate or complete, MyNHD cannot and shall not be liable or responsible for such omissions or inaccuracies.
 MyNHD further shall not be liable or responsible for omissions or inaccuracies in the Report that the Recipients, or any of them, knew or should have known as of the Effective Date.
 This Report does not disclose whether the Property is contaminated with hazardous substances.